 Stockport Safeguarding Children Board commissioned a Serious Case Review following the tragic death of Jaiden in Stockport.
 The Safeguarding Children Board wish to extend heartfelt sympathies to the family of Jaiden for their devastating loss.

-Over the coming months the actions will be subject to further close scrutiny by the Board and Independent Chair.
+The outcome of this review will be subject to further close scrutiny in the coming months by Stockport Safeguarding Children Board and its Independent Chair.